-Needle roller cages are available in two types: aluminum cages type HW and plastic cages type FF-ZW type.
+Needle roller cages are available in two types: aluminium cages type HW and plastic cages type FF-ZW type.

-Cage type HW is made from aluminum, whereas steel and brass are optional.
-These type of cage is designed for use in extreme conditions and are well equipped for high accelerations and speed.
-We offer cage type HW with a flat double row cage bent in a 90 degrees angle.
-The permissible operating temperature is -30 to +120 degrees Celsius.
+Cage type HW is made from aluminium, whereas steel and brass are optional.
+These types of cages are designed for use in extreme conditions.
+They are also well-equipped for high accelerations.
+We offer cage type HW with a flat double row cage, bent in a 90° angle.
+The permissible operating temperature is -30 to +120 °C.

-Plastic cage type FF-ZW is a single element cage with a double row of needle rollers suitable for easy to normal operating conditions.
+Plastic cage type FF-ZW is a single element cage with a double row of needle rollers, suitable for easy to normal operating conditions.
 The material of the cage is durable plastic.
-Greater lengths can easily be created to connect individual elements together using a "snap in" technique with dovetail grooves on both ends of the cage.
-The permissible operating temperature of the cage is -30 to +80 degrees Celcius.
+Greater lengths can easily be created to connect individual elements, using a "snap in" technique with dovetail grooves on both ends of the cage.
+The permissible operating temperature of the cage is -30 to +80 °C.

 One set of needle roller linear guides includes 2 pairs of guides.
 One set consists of four guideways, two cages and eight end pieces.
-In this video, all parts are mentioned and it is visual explained how they operate.
+In this video, all parts are mentioned, and it is visually explained how they operate.

-PM delivers the linear guides with a corrosion protective oil film that has to be removed prior to installation.
+PM delivers the linear guides with a corrosion protective oil film that has to be removed before installation.
 After installation and during service intervals, the linear guides need to be lubricated.
-This is necessary to create and maintain an oil film between the needle rollers and guideways to reduce friction, protection against corrosion and to extend the operational life.
-The lubrication can be applied between the pair of guideways and a very small amount of oil or grease is sufficient.
+This is vital to create and maintain an oil film between the needle rollers and guideways.
+This film will reduce friction, protect from corrosion, and extend the operational life.
+The lubrication can be applied between the pair of guideways, and a tiny amount of oil or grease is sufficient.

-It is important to realise that due to the smaller diameter of the needle rollers compared to balls or cylindrical rollers, there is less space available for the lubricant.
-PM recommend a regular inspection of the lubrication condition to prevent dry running operation.
+It is important to realise that there is less space available for the lubricant, due to the smaller diameter of the needle rollers compared to balls or cylindrical rollers.
+We recommend regular inspection of the lubrication condition to prevent dry running operation.

-At a glance to the needle roller guideways type N/O and M/V they look similar.
-However, if you look more closely, you see a number of differences.
+At a glance, the needle roller guideways type N/O and M/V look similar.
+However, if you look more closely, you will see a number of differences.
 This is because of the origin of the guides.
 Size N/O-62015 and N/O-92025 are interchangeable with the cross-roller guide sizes 6 and 9 mm.

-Type M/V guides are not interchangeable since their dimensions are not identical.
-Type N/O has countersunk holes with thread for mounting while type M/V offers countersunk holes without thread.
-Optional type M/V guides are offered with an adjusting gib (guideway type ML) to apply an evenly preload force on the guides instead of using laterally placed set screws.
+Type M/V guides are not interchangeable, since their dimensions are not identical.
+Type N/O has countersunk holes with thread for mounting, while type M/V offers countersunk holes without thread.
+Optional type M/V guides are provided with an adjusting gib (guideway type ML) to apply an evenly preload force on the guides, instead of using laterally placed set screws.

-As needle roller linear bearings offer higher stiffness and higher load carry capacity than crossed roller linear bearings they are commonly used in machine tools such as grinding machines, EDM machines but also in measurement machines and in medical applications as in patient beds and.
+Needle roller linear bearings offer higher stiffness and higher load-carry capacity than crossed roller linear bearings.
+As a result, they are commonly used in machine tools, such as grinding machines, EDM machines, measurement machines and medical applications, such as patient beds.